+C-37 GULFSTREAM

-C-37 GULFSTREAM VIP transport
+VIP transport

 Brief: The C-37 family provides worldwide special air mission and DV support, consisting of military versions of the ultra-long-range Gulfstream business aircraft.
 The C-37A is based on the Gulfstream V and is equipped with separate VIP and passenger areas, secure global voice and data communications suites, enhanced weather radar, autopilot, and advanced HUD.
 The C-37B, first delivered in 2004, is based on the G550 and adds directional IR countermeasures for self-defense and the advanced Honeywell Plane-View flight deck.
-Ongoing mods include commercial wideband satcom, to ensure senior leaders' access to secure data and voice networks, and FAA-required CNS/ATM updates.
+Ongoing mods include commercial wideband SATCOM, to ensure senior leaders' access to secure data and voice networks, and FAA-required CNS/ATM updates.
 The fleet has an average 28,000 flying hours of remaining service life.
-USAF issued a request for proposal in FY18 for procurement of as many as 40 additional C-37Bs to backfill the now retired C-20 fleet and took delivery of a fourth C-37B on Dec.
-20, 2019.
-FY20 funds procure two airframes for delivery through 2021.
-The service also recently selected a C-37 variant for its Compass Call replacement and is evaluating several derivatives for C2 and ISR roles.
+USAF issued a request for proposal in FY18 for procurement of as many as 40 additional C-37Bs to backfill the now-retired C-20 fleet.
+FY21 launches wideband SATCOM upgrades as part the Senior Leader Communication Modernization effort across USAF's executive fleets.
+A total of 15 aircraft will be modified to ensure redundant, survivable and secure/top-secret voice, data, and video conferencing for uninterrupted worldwide C2.
+USAF took delivery of its fourth C-37B in 2019, a fifth on March 25, 2020, and awarded Gulfstream a \$127.4 million contract for two additional aircraft for delivery by September 2021.

 Contractor: Gulfstream Aerospace.
 First Flight: October 1998 (C-37A).
 Delivered: Oct.
 14, 1998-present.

 IOC: Dec.
 9, 1998.
-Production: 13.
-Inventory: Nine (C-37A); three (C-37B).
+Production: 16 (planned).
+Inventory: 10 (C-37A); five (C-37B).
 Operator: AMC, PACAF, USAFE.

-Aircraft Location: Chièvres, Belgium; JB Andrews, Md.; JB Pearl Harbor-Hickam, Hawaii; MacDill AFB, Fla.; Ramstein AB, Germany.
-Active Variants:
+Aircraft Location: Chièvres, Belgium; JB Andrews, Md.; JB Pearl Harbor-

+Hickam, Hawaii; MacDill AFB, Fla.; Ramstein AB, Germany.

--C-37A.
-Military version of the Gulfstream V.
+C-37A.
+Military version of the Gulfstream V. C-37B.

-•C-37B.
 Military version of the Gulfstream G550.
+Dimensions: Span 93.5 ft, length 96.4 ft, height 25.8 ft.

-Power Plant: Two BMW/Rolls-Royce BR710A1-10 turbofans, each 14,750 lb thrust (A); two BR710C4-11 turbofans, each 15,385 lb thrust (B).
-Performance: Speed 600 mph, range 6,300 miles.
-Ceilina: 51,000 ft.
+Power Plant: Two BMW/Rolls-Royce BR710A1-10 turbofans, each 14,750 lb thrust (A); two BMW/Rolls-Royce BR710C4-11 turbofans, each 15,385

+Ib thrust (B).

-Accommodation: Two pilots, flight attendant, crewchief; Load: Up to 12 passengers (A); 14 passengers (B).
+Accommodation: Two pilots, flight attendant, crew chief.
+Load: Up to 12 passengers (A); 14 passengers (B).

+C-40 CLIPPER

-C-40 CLIPPER VIP transport
+VIP transport

 Brief: The C-40 is a medium-range DV airlift aircraft based on the commercial Boeing 737-700.
 It is used to transport senior military commanders, Cabinet officials, and members of Congress, as well as performing other support missions.
+C-40A is a long-range medium airlift aircraft capable of operating in passenger, cargo, or split passenger/cargo "combi" configuration developed for and operated by the Navy.
 C-40Bs are equipped with an office-in-the-sky arrangement, including clear and secure voice/data communication and broadband data/video.
 C-40Cs lack the advanced communications suite, are VIP configured with sleep accommodations, and are reconfigurable to carry 42 to 111 passengers.
-Both versions have modern avionics, integrated GPS and flight-management system/electronic-flight instrument system, and HUD.
+All versions have modern avionics, integrated GPS and flight-management system/electronic-flight instrument system, and HUD.
 Each aircraft has auxiliary fuel tanks and managed passenger communications.
-Recent mods include nitrogen fuel-tank inerting for the C-40C and commercial wideband satcom for the C-40B to ensure leader's secure top-secret voice, data, and video links, and navigation/ air traffic management compliance.
-Ongoing work is limited to low-cost sustainment.
-The fleet is designed for a 30-year service life, with an average of 22 years remaining.
-PACAF and USAFE ended C-40B operations, transferring the aircraft to AMC at Andrews in 2019.
+The fleet is designed for a 30-year service life, with an average of 21 years remaining.
+Recent mods include commercial wideband SATCOM for the C-40B.
+FY21 launches wide-band SATCOM upgrades as part of AMC's Senior Leader Communication Modernization effort across the executive fleets.
+A total of 11 aircraft will be modified to ensure redundant, survivable and secure/top-secret voice, data, and video conferencing for uninterrupted worldwide C2.